alex/what-happens-when/README.rst

 Now that the network library has the IP address of either our DNS server or the default gateway it can resume its DNS process:

+* A random port between 0 - 65535 (49152 - 65535 for Windows) is opened to
-* Port 53 is opened to send a UDP request to DNS server (if the response size is too large, TCP will be used instead).
+  send a UDP request to the DNS server on port 53 (if the response size is too large, TCP will be used instead).
+* The client port is chosen randomly to prevent `DNS cache poisoning`_
 * If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.